rixx/books.rixx.de/data/reviews/arthur-c-clarke/the-nine-billion-names-of-god/index.md

   rating: 3
 ---

 I appreciated the woo, but.
-The Nine Billion Names of God is a short story fairly typical of the Arthur C. Clarke times of scifi.
-Doesn't hurt to read, but by now it's fairly predictable, and the premise was new then, but is kind of ehhh today.
+The Nine Billion Names of God is a short story typical of the Arthur C. Clarke times of scifi.
+Doesn't hurt to read, but by now it's predictable, and the premise was new then, but is ehhh today.